eleventy7/eider/README.md

 Assertions.assertEquals("CUSIP0002", flyweight.readCusip());
 ```

-Repositories also hold an iterator, which allows you to iterate through all elements in the array.
+Repositories also hold an iterator, which allows you to iterate through all elements in the buffer.

 Warnings: